buildtesters/buildtest/docs/contributing/regression_testing.rst

 =================

 buildtest has a suite of regression tests to verify the state of buildtest.
-These tests are located in the top-level directory ``tests``. buildtest is using `pytest <https://docs.pytest.org/en/latest/>`_ for running the regression tests.
+These tests are located in the top-level directory `tests <https://github.com/buildtesters/buildtest/tree/devel/tests>`_. buildtest is using `pytest <https://docs.pytest.org/en/latest/>`_ for running the regression tests.

 Getting Started
 ----------------